openxla/shardy/docs/2024-03-14-shardy-partitioner-rfc.md

 *   Allow, and return the sharding in a different format (e.g. an ordered list of device IDs and dimension sizes, similar to HLO sharding).
 *   Disallow, and all-gather sub-axes that shard the input/output.

+Currently we allow sub-axes on the inputs/outputs in the propagation pipeline.
+Let us know if you want a way to disable this.

 #### Representation